mesaugat/tech-companies-in-nepal/README.md

 # Tech Companies in Nepal

-List of tech companies (or teams) that are based or working in Nepal.
+List of tech companies (or teams) that are based or working in Nepal :nepal:

 ### Contributing

-Please open a PR for companies to be added.
-Use the format below.
+* Please open a PR for companies to be added
+* Use the format below and don't make your company description more than two lines

 ### Duds

-If you cannot provide a valid website for your company your PR will not be accepted.
+* If you cannot provide a valid website for your company your PR will not be accepted

 ### Format